NautilusTrader

 • Optional metadata.

 Equality, hashing, and topic routing are derived from type_name and metadata only.
 Two DataType values with the same type name and metadata but different identifiers compare equal and publish to the same message bus topic.
-The identifier affects only the storage path under data/custom/<type_name>/<identifier...>.
+The identifier selects the catalog path under data/custom/<type_name>/<identifier...> and participates in PostgreSQL and Redis filtering.

 Registration architecture